ypiel-talend/components/PATCH_RELEASE_NOTE.md

 | Product affected | Talend Studio |

 ## Introduction
-This is a self-contained patch.
+This patch is cumulative.
+It includes all previous generally available patches of Salesforce for Talend Studio 7.2.1.

 **NOTE**: For information on how to obtain this patch, reach out to your Support contact at Talend.